Seismo-electromagnetics: QuakeFinder and Freund physics

 In his investigations of crystalline physics, Dr. Friedemann Freund found that water molecules embedded in rock can dissociate into ions if the rock is under intense stress.
 The resulting charge carriers can generate electrically charged particles under certain conditions.
 Freund suggested that perhaps these currents could be responsible for earthquake precursors such as electromagnetic radiation, earthquake lights and disturbances of the plasma in the ionosphere.
 The study of such currents and interactions is known as electromagnetic precursor energy signals or Freund physics.

 Most seismologists reject Dr. Freund's theory that stress-generated signals can be detected and put to use as precursors, for three reasons.
 First, it is theorized that stress does not accumulate rapidly before a major earthquake, and thus there is no reason to expect large currents to be rapidly generated.
 Secondly, seismologists searched for statistically reliable electrical precursors, using seven field test instruments prior to the 2004 Parkfield earthquake and did not identify any such precursors.
 And thirdly, it is theorized water in the earth's crust would cause any charged particles to be absorbed before reaching the surface.

 QuakeFinder was a company focused on developing a system for deploying magnetic field sensors (magnetometer) with a mission to save lives by forecasting earthquakes.
 The company operated as an independent company with controlling interest from Stellar Solutions, LLC and included a long-standing research collaboration between Mr. Tom Blier and Dr. Freund.
 The company deployed a network of sensor stations to detect low-frequency, electromagnetic pulses the team believed might precede major earthquakes.
 The sensors were reported to have a range of approximately 10 miles (16 km) from the instrument to the source of the pulses.
 As of 2016, the company reported 125 stations in California, and their research colleague, Dr. Jorge Heraud (Pontifica Universidad Catolica del Peru) reported 10 sites in Peru.
 Using these sensors, Dr. Heraud published peer-reviewed findings that he had been able to triangulate pulses seen from multiple sites, in order to determine the origin of the pulses.
 Dr. Heraud reported that the pulses were seen beginning from 11 to 18 days before an impending earthquake, and could be used to determine the location and timing of future seismic events.

 However, insofar as a verifiable prediction would require a publicly stated announcement of the location, time, and size of an impending event before its occurrence, neither QuakeFinder nor Dr. Heraud verifiably predicted an earthquake, nor issued multiple predictions of the type that might be objectively testable for statistical significance.

-Current research suggests it's dissolved gases that come out of solution when de-pressurized and then ionize to generate the electrical signatures.
+Current research suggests the electrical signatures are produced by dissolved gases that come out of solution when de-pressurized and then ionize.